-The cleaning style of the Dyson V11 is similar to that of the V10.
-The V11 relies heavily on the two-tier radial cyclone system, which is the same basic system as what we saw with the Dyson V10.
+The cleaning style of the Dyson V11 is similar to other Dyson V-series vacuums.
+The V11 relies heavily on the two-tier radial cyclone system (same as the V10).

-Unlike the V10, the V11 steps it up a notch, by also including advanced floor sensor technology that automatically adjusts the brushroll as needed to accommodate flooring of different heights.
+Unlike the V10, the V11 steps it up a notch, by also including advanced floor sensor technology that automatically adjusts the suction as needed to accommodate floor types.

 One change that we see with the Dyson V11 is the cleaning head… or lack thereof.
 The Dyson V10 Absolute includes a soft roller head, designed primarily for cleaning hardwoods.

 If you’ve been a fan of Dyson for some time, you may remember other models through the years that were designated as “Fluffy”.
 These Fluffy models also included the soft roller head.

 During our cleaning performance tests, we found this model to be a little better at capturing debris from hardwoods without blowing it around the floor.

 Neither the Dyson V11 Torque Drive or the Animal model include this soft roller head.
 To be completely honest, I am both surprised and disappointed that it wasn’t included.

 While the overall cleaning performance of the V11 (see down below) was still quite good (nearly flawless in fact), I still think the soft roller head makes a noticeable difference on hard surfaces.

 The Torque drive cleaning head is the only cleaning head included with the Dyson V11 (with either the Torque Drive or Animal model).